Snoyark/Testing/WIP.md

 *OPTIONAL*

-Used when one has multiple entries with the same name or similar attributes, and needs something to distinguish between them
+Used when one has multiple entries with the same name or similar attributes, and needs something to distinguish between them.

-The __something__ would be another class/ontology that has an entity that is used somewhere as an object
+The __something__ would be another class/ontology that has an entity that is used somewhere as an object.

-E.g. Counties have a partOfUsState clause, and have dwo:contextByPredicate dwo:UsAdministrativeDivision clause on their codesets, due to the fact that counties have a lot of repeat names
+E.g. Counties have a partOfUsState clause, and have dwo:contextByPredicate dwo:UsAdministrativeDivision clause on their codesets, due to the fact that counties have a lot of repeat names.